Free WhatsApp API Masterclass: A 60 Minute Crash Coursess Enroll Now

 Role-based access control: Businesses can limit which team members can see chats.

-They get a safe, trusted, and checked way to grow conversations.
+With Wati, businesses get more than WhatsApp API access.
+You get a safe, trusted, and checked way to grow conversations.

-So, Is WhatsApp Really Secure?
+So, is WhatsApp Really Secure?

 Yes, WhatsApp is secure thanks to E2EE, but businesses must focus on safe use, backups, device security, and official WhatsApp API business service providers.